openflighthpc/flight-silo/README.md

 Use `type avail` to list available provider types, and use `type prepare` to prepare any required types.

-`repo avail` will list accessible silos.
+`repo list` will list accessible silos.
+Silos which exist locally but not upstream are coloured yellow in this list.

 `repo add` will add an existing silo to your system.